 A lot of the artificial Christmas wreaths you buy online are made out of PVC, which is not ideal.
 If you want to go for a more natural (and I think, I more beautiful!) holiday wreath, below are some suggestions.

 You can, of course, go with a wreath that includes living plants, but personally think going with a dried wreath is more practical.
-Not only will it last a LOT longer, but it’s also going to be more resistant to things like mold and mildew, and will generally just require less maintenance.
+Not only will it last a lot longer, but it’s also going to be more resistant to things like mold and mildew, and will generally just require less maintenance.
 If you care for and store your dried holiday wreath properly, you can use it year after year!

 Roxanne’s Dried Flowers